kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 # MySQL to EventStoreDB: Change Data Capture (CDC) example using Debezium

-This directory has scripts that will launch docker instances to enable a MySQL to EventStoreDB CDC pipeline.
+This directory contains scripts to launch Docker instances that enable a MySQL to EventStoreDB CDC pipeline.

 ## How this project is structured

 This repo outlines the steps to deploy a proof of concept for transferring data from MySQL or MariaDB to EventStoreDB.

-Docker implementations are used for each required tool.
-You will need Docker installed to run this locally.
+This POC requires installing Docker locally, as Docker implementations are used for each required tool in the pipeline.

-Please note that with multiple containers being launched, it takes a fair amount of computing resources.
+Please note that a fair amount of computing resources are consumed when multiple containers are launched.

-With that in mind, here are the steps.
+With that in mind, here are the steps:

 1. Start Zookeeper
 2. Start Kafka